Zebouski/TheoryCraft-Turtle/README.md

 and also predict how much damage/healing that more stats would add.

 ## Migrating from TheoryCraft for blizzlike 1.12
-The original version of TC will conflict with this one.
+TheoryCraft-Turtle is a fork of the original version of TC, and they will conflict if you try using both.
 Delete your old wowfolder/Interface/AddOns/TheoryCraft/ folder.

 To migrate your old TC settings, browse to wowfolder/WTF/Account/*username*/*realmname*/*charactername*/SavedVariables/ and rename TheoryCraft.lua to TheoryCraft-Turtle.lua, and do the same to the file in wowfolder/WTF/Account/*username*/